Maple: Agriculture

 During late winter to early spring in northeastern North America, when the night-to-day temperatures change from freezing to thawing, maple trees may be tapped for sap to manufacture maple syrup.
 The sap is sent via tubing to a sugar house where it is boiled to produce syrup or made into maple sugar or maple taffy.
 It takes about 40 L of sugar maple sap to make 1 L of syrup.
 While any Acer species may be tapped for syrup, many do not have sufficient quantities of sugar to be commercially useful, whereas sugar maples (A. saccharum) are most commonly used to produce maple syrup.
 Québec, Canada is a major producer of maple syrup, an industry worth about 500 million Canadian dollars annually.

 Also, as these trees are a major source of pollen in early spring before many other plants have flowered, maple flowers are a source of foraging for honeybees that play a commercially important role in general agriculture and in natural habitats.

 Pulpwood

 Maple is used as pulpwood.
 The fibers have relatively thick walls that prevent collapsing upon drying.
 This gives good bulk and opacity in paper.
 Maple also gives paper good printing properties.

 Tourism

 Many maples have bright autumn foliage, and many countries have leaf-watching traditions.
-The sugar maple (Acer saccharum) is the primary contributor to fall "foliage season" in North America, particularly in Central Ontario, Quebec, and northern New England, New York, Wisconsin, and Michigan.
+The sugar maple (Acer saccharum), whose leaves turn brilliant orange, is the primary contributor to fall "foliage season" in north-eastern North America.
 In Japan, the custom of viewing the changing colour of maples in the autumn is called momijigari.
 Nikkō and Kyoto are particularly favoured destinations for this activity.
 In Korea, the same viewing activity is called danpung-nori and the Seoraksan and Naejang-san mountains are among the best-known destinations.